BeyondImaginations/main/README.md

 ```

 ## 3. Test
-Type gen(int) at REACT page and press button.
+Type gene(int) at REACT page and press button.
 The image will show up after some time...

 [styleGAN3]: https://github.com/NVlabs/stylegan3